 In summary, blogging is statistically proven to help businesses, provides a channel of communication with customers, offers insight into your audience, helps your business to compete and can improve your SEO.

-If you are undecided as to how to answer these questions and your answers to the questions asked in this book are NO, then this book could be extremely helpful to you.
+If you are undecided as to how to answer these questions and your answers to the questions asked in this book are NO, then this book could be helpful to you.
 Learn how to use Focus to reach Fulfillment.

 You can do anything you want to do, be anything you want to be and go where you want to go.
 All you need is confidence in yourself and the ability to focus.